History of the University of Tennessee

 In 2010, then-UT Institute of Agriculture Chancellor Joe DiPietro was selected by the Board of Trustees to become the next UT system president.
 The same year, the Campaign for Tennessee, the most ambitious fundraising effort in the University’s history, reached its $1-billion goal 18 months ahead of schedule.

-Joe DiPietro took office as the 25th UT president in January 2011.
-DiPietro presided over the University’s successful transition through and beyond the end of a program of federal stimulus funding implemented in the wake of a severe national economic recession in 2008.
+Taking office in January 2011, Joe DiPietro presided over the University’s successful transition beyond the end of a severe national economic recession, which began in 2008.

 In 2015, DiPietro introduced a plan to transition the University’s business model away from historically heavy dependence on tuition and state appropriations toward long-term sustainability through more efficient, effective and entrepreneurial operations.
-As a result of fiscal constraints implemented through this approach, the University self-limited tuition increases to 3 percent or below – often 1.5 percent or below – from 2015 to 2018.
-The four consecutive years of historically low tuition increases marks a streak unprecedented in the history of the UT system.
+As a result of fiscal constraints implemented through this approach, the University self-limited tuition increases to 3 percent or below – often 1.5 percent or below – each year since 2015.
+These consecutive years of historically low tuition increases marks a streak unprecedented in the history of the UT System.